praveennhiremath/learning-library/developer-library/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     </copy>
     ```

-2. Create new table `EDGES_259_NEW` and populated the records of the connected edges by running following SQL.
+2. Create new table `EDGES_259_NEW` and replace the `#{TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT}` by copying values from Task 3, Step 4.
+Populate the records of the connected edges by running following SQL.

     ```text
     <copy>